 Whatever stage of life you are in, take the time to consider what you would like to happen if you become incapacitated or die and meet with a qualified estate planning attorney to prepare the appropriate documents.
 At MH, we have 13 attorneys in Arizona to serve your needs.
 If you have already completed your estate planning, talk to your adult children about taking responsible actions for their own estate planning needs.

 As always, we stand ready to help you.
 For more information or for a free consultation, contact our office today at 888.222.1328.

 About Morris Hall:

 At Morris Hall, we have focused our legal practice on estate planning for over 40 years.
 Along with estate planning, our attorneys help clients and their families with matters of probate, trust administration, wills, power of attorneys, business planning, succession planning, legacy planning, charitable gifting and other important legal aspects.
 We also have divisions in financial, real estate and accounting to help you incorporate all of your planning together, insuring that everything works perfectly for your needs and situation.
 Our Arizona offices are located in Phoenix, Mesa, Scottsdale, Tucson, Prescott, Flagstaff and Arrowhead.
-Our New Mexico offices are located in Albuquerque, Las Cruces and Santa Fe.
 Contact us today at 888.222.1328 to schedule an appointment!

 This blog should be used for informational purposes only.
 It does not create an attorney-client relationship with any reader and should not be construed as legal advice.
 If you need legal advice, please contact an attorney in your community who can assess the specifics of your situation.